 - Move one of the 55g room temp egg white into your Stand mixer

-- Start making the sugar syrup by boiling granulated sugar with water in a saucepan
+- Start making the sugar syrup by boiling granulated sugar with water in a saucepan over medium heat

 - Star whisking the egg white on low / medium speed then gradually add the superfine sugar onto it